Azure-Samples/ms-identity-docs-code-dotnet/xplat-maui/README.md

 ![A screenshot on Android displaying a response from Microsoft Graph](./app.png)

-> :page_with_curl: This sample application backs one or more technical articles on docs.microsoft.com. <!-- TODO: Link to first tutorial in series when published. -->
+> :page_with_curl: This sample application backs one or more technical articles on docs.microsoft.com.

 ## Prerequisites

-- An Azure Active Directory (Azure AD) tenant.
-You can [open an Azure account for free](https://azure.microsoft.com/free) to get an Azure AD instance.
+- An Azure account with an active subscription.
+[Create an account for free](https://azure.microsoft.com/free/).
 - [.NET 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0)
 - [.NET MAUI](https://docs.microsoft.com/en-us/dotnet/maui/get-started/installation)
 - **Install apps from any source** enabled in Windows' developer settings